woodpecker-ci/woodpecker/docs/docs/20-usage/22-conditional-execution.md

 ## `path`

-> NOTE: This feature is currently only available for GitHub and Gitea repositories.
+> NOTE: This feature is currently only available for GitHub, Gitlab and Gitea repositories.

 Execute a step only on a pipeline with certain files being changed: